Niravaana/HIP-BVH-Construction/README.md

           I store internal nodes followed by the leaf nodes.
 If we have n number of leafs then we know we will have 2 * n - 1 internal nodes.
 So we to access leaf node we always offset by nInternalNodes.
 When traversing the tree as nodes are in global memory this breaks memory coelascing causing the performance degradation.
 I think If I store leaf and internal nodes in two different array and not access with this offset method the perf will improve but, this is to be done!.

+2. HPLOC - Based on the research paper [HPLOC](https://meistdan.github.io/publications/hploc/paper.pdf).

+   This method is more suited to the GPU programming framework.
+So instead of trying PLOC we will implement HPLOC.
+They claim they are faster than PLOC and yet give almost similar tracing performance.

-3. Binned SAH Builder - Based on research paper "On fast Construction of SAH-based Bounding Volume Hierarchies, by I. Wald" [CPU implementation DONE]
+4. Binned SAH Builder - Based on research paper "On fast Construction of SAH-based Bounding Volume Hierarchies, by I. Wald" [CPU implementation DONE]

-4. PLOC - Based on research paper "Parallel Locally-Ordered Clustering for Bounding Volume Hierarchy Construction, by D. Meister and J. Bittner"

-# Details on LBVH Implementation

-**Reference Images**
+   The GPU implementation of this method is not on the plan immediately.
+The CPU implementation was done so as to understand binning and SAH more.

+# Reference Images

 ![test](https://github.com/user-attachments/assets/59203a5b-fa09-4afb-a696-ad854371f037)

 ![test](https://github.com/user-attachments/assets/52f37b52-7c81-44e6-b890-e07489f82386)

 ![test](https://github.com/user-attachments/assets/7b371357-7ff3-40ba-a214-b410f3bd3fb2)

+# Performance Numbers With LBVH

 **Timings for cornell Box(32 triangles) on RX6800 AMD**